-The Japanese Knotweed root barrier works by halting the spread of its root system.
-The roots do not grow much deeper than two meters, so by installing an impenetrable barrier from the surface down to three metres deep means the roots cannot pass beneath the barrier.
-The barrier is installed at an angle of 45º so any root growth from outside the barrier will be diverted downwards rather than punching through it.
+The Japanese knotweed root barrier works by halting the spread of knotweeds’ root systems (also known as rhizomes) from spreading into the surrounding soil.
+The roots do not grow much deeper than 2 metres, so by installing an impenetrable barrier from the surface down to 3 metres deep, means the roots cannot pass beneath the barrier.
+The Japanese knotweed root barrier is installed at an angle of 45º so any growth from outside the barrier will be diverted downwards rather than punching through it.